BLOG / Behind the Scenes

 So just how many countries have you been to?

 I have been to six different countries for leisure travel and business.
 I was able to live in Germany for two years which was AMAZING!
 I spent time in Jamaica when I was a kid to visit relatives.
 The Netherlands and Spain were excellent vacation spots.
-Afghanistan and Kazakhstan were work related, deployment types, so there was a lot less free time and exploration.
+Kazakhstan was a work related, deployment type, so there was a lot less free time and exploration.

 What’s been your experience as a member of the BTS team so far?